cloudlinux/imunify360-documentation/docs/dashboard/README.md

 * <span class="notranslate">_Rule ID_</span> — ID provided by firewall plugin;
 * Select firewall plugin from the drop-down (ossec for OSSEC, modsec for ModSecurity)
 * <span class="notranslate">_Description_</span> — rule description or details from ModSecurity or OSSEC
 * <span class="notranslate">_Domains_</span> — this option is available only for modsec firewall plugin.
-Specify comma-separated list of domains for which this rule will be disabled.
+Specify a comma-separated list of domains for which this rule will be disabled.
 Leave empty to disable for all domains

 Click <span class="notranslate">_Add Rule_</span> to add rule to the list or <span class="notranslate">_Cancel_</span> to close the pop-up.

 ![](/images/addrule_zoom90.png)

-To edit the list of domains where the rule should be disabled, click edit icon in the row of the rule and enter domains registered on the server separated by comma.
+To edit the list of domains where the rule should be disabled, click the edit icon in the row of the rule and enter domains registered on the server separated by a comma.

 ::: tip Note
 It is possible to specify domains only for ModSecurity rules.
-For OSSEC rules it is always applies to all domains.
+For OSSEC rules it always applies to all domains.
 :::

 ![](/images/disabledruleseditbutton_zoom70.png)

-To remove the rule from disabled list click <span class="notranslate">_Enable_</span> and confirm action in the pop-up.
+To remove the rule from the disabled list click <span class="notranslate">_Enable_</span> and confirm the action in the pop-up.

 ![](/images/disabledrulesenablepopup_zoom60.png)